“Who will buy this wonderful morning?

 Before boarding the zodiac for the ride back to the ship, we stopped at the “guanomatic” stations positioned in shallow water, scrubbing our boots against stiff wooden brushes.

-The return trip was a swift as smooth as our ride to the island.
+The return trip was as swift and smooth as our ride to the island.
 The view from the back of the zodiac offered incredible perspective of the sheer vastness and wonder of where we were.
 The word surreal kept coming to mind as the stunning shades of blue swirled around us.
 I was already in love with the place…and it was only day one.